chriswessels/meteor-tupperware/README.md

 It includes [Node.js](https://nodejs.org/) and your bundled application (with platform-correct native extensions where required by included npm modules).
 You can also configure meteor-tupperware to install PhantomJS and ImageMagick if these are dependencies of your application.

+Please see the [CHANGELOG](https://github.com/chriswessels/meteor-tupperware/blob/master/CHANGELOG.md) for the latest bundled library versions and changes.

 ## Usage

 ### Quickstart